Vacation rentals in Boston

 🎖The Ashmont Suite | Close to Subway + Downtown🎖

-This high end & unique 3 bed / 2 bath unit is brand spanking new, along with all the furnishings.
+This high end & unique 3 bed / 2 bath unit is brand new, along with all the furnishings.
 It includes 1 King, 1 Double, & 1 Single size private bedrooms.
 The unit is extremely clean and remarkably decorated.
 Only a 5 minute walk to Ashmont station (red line), which takes you directly into Downtown Boston, Harvard Square, South Boston, Kendall/MIT, U Mass.
-There are two great restaurants nearby - Molinari’s and Tavolo, as well as a local coffee shop & a Dunkin just across the T Station.
+There’s also plenty of parking available in front of the property.
+As well as a local coffee shop & a Dunkin just across Ashmont T station.

 Beachmont Guest Suite